-- a.1.
-That development and site alteration shall be in accordance with the Oak Ridges Moraine Conservation Plan, as follows: - a.
-Protection of key natural heritage features, key hydrologic features, the minimum area of influence and minimum vegetation protection zone requirements under Section 4 of this Plan apply. - The requirements for natural heritage evaluations under Section 4.3 of this Plan as it relates to the Oak Ridges Moraine Conservation Plan shall apply. - c.
+- 1. That development and site alteration shall be in accordance with the Oak Ridges Moraine Conservation Plan, as follows: - a.
+Protection of key natural heritage features, key hydrologic features, the minimum area of influence and minimum vegetation protection zone requirements under Section 4 of this Plan apply. - b.
+The requirements for natural heritage evaluations under Section 4.3 of this Plan as it relates to the Oak Ridges Moraine Conservation Plan shall apply. - c.
 The requirements for watershed planning under Section 4.5 of this Plan shall apply. - d.
-The need to prepare watershed plans, water budgets and water conservation plans as referenced under Section 6.8.2 of this Plan shall apply.
+The need to prepare watershed plans, water budgets and water conservation plans as referenced under Section 6.8.2 of this Plan shall apply. - e.
+The Source Protection and related policies of this Plan under Section 4.7 shall apply.